-The main goals of this Program are to reduce or eliminate the acquisition, use, and release of toxic, and other pollutants, and to increase the Department’s use of less toxic alternative chemicals and processes in achieving DOE’s FY 2020 Greenhouse Gas reduction targets.
-There are two short-term goals for the diversion of waste from the landfill to recycling or re-use by fiscal year 2015 and they are the following:
+The main goals of this Program are to reduce or eliminate the acquisition, use, and release of toxic, and other pollutants, and to increase the Department’s use of less toxic alternative chemicals and processes in achieving DOE’s FY 2020 SSPP Goal 7 reduction targets.
+Interim (2015) goals for the diversion of waste from the landfill by recycling or re-use are:

 - at least 50% diversion of non-hazardous solid waste; and,